matiasraisanen/nightride/README.md

 ![](./images/player.gif)

-Font must be provided by the terminal emulator you are using.
-Font used in screenshot is [VCR OSD Mono](https://www.dafont.com/vcr-osd-mono.font).
+The font used is determined by the terminal emulator you are using.
+The font in screenshot is [VCR OSD Mono](https://www.dafont.com/vcr-osd-mono.font).

 ## Project structure